Assigning times to minimise reachability in temporal graphs: Introduction

 We call the set of vertices that are temporally reachable from vertex $u$ in a temporal graph the \emph{temporal reachability set of $u$}.
 Note that the temporal reachability set of any vertex $u$ in the temporal graph $(G,\mathcal{T})$ is a subset of its reachability set in the static underlying graph $G$.
 The \emph{maximum temporal reachability} of a temporal graph is the maximum cardinality of the temporal reachability set of any vertex in the graph.
 Note that the temporal reachability set of any vertex can be computed using a breadth-first search, and so the maximum reachability can be computed in polynomial time by considering each vertex in turn.

 As we are only interested in reachability in the sense defined above, we do not care about the absolute times at which edges are active, simply the order in which they are active.
 Moreover, we will assume that it is determined in advance which subsets of edges will be active simultaneously (in the simpler version of the model, each such subset is a singleton), and the number of timesteps at which each such subset is active: this can be represented by a multiset $\mathcal{E}=\{E_1,\ldots,E_h\}$ of subsets of the edge-set of $G$, where each element of $\mathcal{E}$ is a subset of edges which is active simultaneously, and the multiplicity of each element in $\mathcal{E}$ is equal to the number of timesteps at which the subset is active.
-This model is appropriate when each element of $\mathcal{E}$ corresponds to the connections that will be active when a particular event (e.g. a livestock market, a conference, or a flight) takes place: we can potentially change the relative timing of the various events, but each event will cause a fixed subset of edges to be active.
+This model is appropriate when each element of $\mathcal{E}$ corresponds to the connections that will be active when a particular event (e.g.~a livestock market, a conference, or a flight) takes place: we can potentially change the relative timing of the various events, but each event will cause a fixed subset of edges to be active.

-We further restrict the way in which we may alter timing by requiring that each element of $\mathcal{E}$ is assigned a distinct timestep.
-Some restriction of this kind is required to avoid the problem becoming trivial in the setting where we require strict temporal reachability: we could always minimise the maximum reachability by assigning all edge subsets the same timestep.
-(Note further that, in the case of weak reachability, we will always be able to find a solution that does not reuse timesteps and is at least as good as any that does.)
-With these restrictions, we may assume without loss of generality that the timesteps at which each edge is active are specified by the multiset $\mathcal{E}$ together with a bijection $t \colon \mathcal{E} \rightarrow [|\mathcal{E}|]$: the edge $e$ is active at time $s$ if and only if $t(E_i) = s$ for some $E_i \in \mathcal{E}$ with $e \in E_i$.
+To avoid the problem becoming trivial, we further restrict the way in which we may alter timing by requiring that each element of $\mathcal{E}$ is assigned a distinct timestep: without this restriction, we could always minimise the maximum reachability by assigning all edge subsets the same timestep.
+We therefore assume throughout that every assignment of times to edges is a bijection (and we shall use the terms assignment and bijection interchangeably in this setting).
+The timesteps at which each edge is active can thus be specified by the multiset $\mathcal{E}$ together with a bijection $t \colon \mathcal{E} \rightarrow [|\mathcal{E}|]$: the edge $e$ is active at time $s$ if and only if $t(E_i) = s$ for some $E_i \in \mathcal{E}$ with $e \in E_i$.
 We will write $(G,\mathcal{E},t)$ for a temporal graph represented in this way, and $\reach_{G,\mathcal{E},t}(u)$ for the temporal reachability set of $u$ in $(G,\mathcal{E},t)$.

 We now make some simple observations about reachability sets.

 \begin{obs} Let $G$ be an undirected graph, $v$ a vertex of degree one in $G$, and $u$ the unique neighbour of $v$.
 Then $\reach_{G,\mathcal{E},t}(v) \subseteq \reach_{G,\mathcal{E},t}(u)$. \end{obs}